ddubbert/Simple_Shazam_Clone/README.md

 If the center of mass is shifted horizontally, it represents the frequency of a cosine wave.
 If it shifts vertically, it represents a sine wave.
 If a frequency is found within a cosine and sine part, the shift would be on both axis.

 ## Project setup <a name="project_setup"></a>
+First of all, this project has only been optimized for and tested with Firefox and Chrome.
+If you want to try it, use one of these browsers.

 ```
 npm install
 ```